 The negative to this otherwise positive news is that we don’t really want falling rates.
 It’s a sign that global growth is stalling and that central banks around the world are struggling with the deflationary forces we’ve blogged about for past 3-4 years, let alone growing geo-political risks.

-Want to find out how much you can borrow for a house?
+Want to know how much you can borrow for a house?
 Our mortgage calculators can help you estimate what your repayments would be.
+To find out more about mortgage rates 2019, get in touch with one of our mortgage brokers NZ today.